 Having worked for 35 years in the building materials industry in a variety of senior operational and commercial roles, I was able to take early retirement 2 years ago.
 This allowed a move to Penzance where I have had links for over 25 years.

 I am a Trustee Director for a large £3bn pension scheme representing 35k members for the last 5 years and chair the Defined Contributions committee.

 As a lifelong devotee of the arts in all forms, I am pleased to have the opportunity to promote the Penzance Litfest and ensure its future success.
-I also help with other organisations such as the Penlee Gallery, Morrab Library and the West Cornwall Decorative and Fine Arts Society.
+I also help with other organisations such as the Penlee Gallery, Morrab Library and the Arts Society West Cornwall.

 Prior to my retirement from 40+ years as a Biomedical Scientist I was the National Head of the NHS Blood & Transplant Red Cell Immunohaematology Reference Services, with responsibility for a budget of £10 million, a staff of 230 working in ten different laboratories across England.

 During my career I played an active role in three professional bodies that included organising national and international scientific meetings.
 I have published 24 peer reviewed scientific papers and co-authored and edited five text books, two of which were published by the World Health Organisation.

 Since my retirement from the NHS I continued for a further five years to act as a Scientific Consultant to the Malawi Blood Transfusion Service and still act as an advisor to a community development organisation working on the Kachin-China border in northern Myanmar.
 I am now devoting more time to local activities as a volunteer for two environmental groups, trying to write more creatively and for the Penzance Litfest.